Clerkships and Internships

 We are seeking interns for three departments:

-- Policy and Programs: The policy and programs departments seeks a policy intern and litigation intern/law clerk to work on its civil rights law, impact litigation, and/or public policy work.
+- Policy and Programs: The policy and programs department seeks a (1) policy intern and (1) law clerk to support its public policy and/or legal advocacy work in areas including Census 2020, immigration and immigrants’ rights, telecommunications and technology, and voting rights.
 The policy and programs department is responsible for policy analysis, advocacy, litigation, and community engagement.

 - Development: The development department seeks an intern to work on its fundraising and donor engagement work.
 This is an ideal opportunity for students interested in fundraising, event planning, nonprofit operations/management and public policy/administration.
 Development interns have the unique opportunity to learn about Advancing Justice | AAJC’s programming while understanding the fundraising initiatives taken in nonprofits to ensure program backing.